CVS Executive Learning Series for Diverse Suppliers

 ** We understand these are times of uncertainty due to COVID-19, however, please be assured we are closely monitoring and implementing the RI State Department of Health (DOH) Guidelines.
 The Program will be offered virtually with the exception of the month of October 2021 which will be in person should guidelines allow.**

 Are you looking to take your business to the next level?
 Learn how to grow your business with training and mentoring provided in partnership with one of the nation's top companies, CVS Health.

 This training series will provide you with a wide variety of skills in preparation for pitching and landing expanded retail distribution of your products and services, all based on the competences and practices of CVS Heath.
 You will also develop personal and professional relationships with other diverse suppliers and have the opportunity to create new partnerships.

 Business executives will gain the knowledge, skills, and abilities to flourish within their industry.
 We are requesting submissions from diverse suppliers who are looking for an opportunity to showcase their company and who wish to develop a relationship with a Fortune company.

-This program is a combination of two in-person sessions at our Providence RI campus along with flexible online training.
+This program is a combination of virtual and in-person sessions at our Providence RI campus along with flexible online training.
 Applicants have the opportunity to receive their tuition fully sponsored by CVS Health.

 The curriculum of the CVS Health Executive Learning Series will address the following topics: